Deutsche Bank to relaunch property lending in Japan

 Japan’s parliament last year passed a law to legalize casinos, but it needs fresh legislation to allow their construction.

-Las Vegas Sands Corp (LVS.N) and MGM Resorts International (MGM.N), which are vying to win licenses to run a casino resort in Japan, have previously said they would plough up to $10 billion respectively into a project.
+Las Vegas Sands Corp and MGM Resorts International , which are vying to win licenses to run a casino resort in Japan, have previously said they would plough up to $10 billion respectively into a project.

 “Even at relatively low leverage rate, that’s a huge amount of debt capital,” said Crum.